readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512

 Ruf mich an, wenn du etwas brauchst.
 (Call me if you need anything.)

-To make sure your friend gets the message in a friendly tone, there is one simple adverb you can always use.
-This adverb is ‘please.’
-By adding a ‘please’ you make the imperative sound much smoother and friendlier, creating a situation of choice and suggestion – a request rather than a command.
+To make sure your friend gets the message in an informal tone, there is one simple word you can always use.
+This word is bitte – “please.”
+By adding a “please,” you make the imperative sound much smoother and friendlier, creating a situation of choice and suggestion – a request rather than a command.

 3. Responding To Rudeness, Aggression, Or Generally Anti-Social Behavior